Chapter 22. Managing role-based access controls using the IdM Web UI

 A role is a list of privileges that users specified for the role possess.

-Permissions grant the ability to perform given low-level tasks (add a user, modify a group, etc.).
-Privileges combine one or more permissions into a higher-level abstraction.
-For example, a User Administrator would be able to add, delete and modify users.
+In effect, permissions grant the ability to perform given low-level tasks (create a user entry, add an entry to a group, etc.), privileges combine one or more of these permissions needed for a higher-level task (such as creating a new user in a given group).
+Roles gather privileges together as needed: for example, a User Administrator role would be able to add, modify, and delete users.

 Roles can not contain other roles.